 Travis Helms

-His poems have appeared in Sons and Daughters Journal, La Piccioletta Barca, Noesis, The New Haven Review, and Desperate Literature: the Unamuno Author Series Festival Anthology; and my articles in North American Review, Book 2.0, and The Austin American-Statesman.
+His poems and essays have appeared in Poetry Northwest, Image Journal, North American Review (online), New Haven Review, and The Austin American-Statesman, among other publications.
 He was the inaugural William W. Cook Frost Place Fellow, runner-up for the John Kinsella / Tracy Ryan Poetry Prize (Cambridge, UK), and winner of the Arthur Sale Poetry Prize (Cambridge, UK).